Transportation

 Donkey carts are (or at least were) a common means of transportation in Tibet.
 These pictures are from the town of Shigatse.
 (Photos copyright © by Kaj Halberg)

-This donkey is grazing at the edge of the road near Shigatse.
+This donkey is grazing at the edge of a road near Shigatse.
 The cart is loaded with fodder, consisting of leaf mustard (Brassica juncea).
 A field with this plant is seen in the background.
 (Photo copyright © by Kaj Halberg)

 This mule train is returning without loads from the Upper Kali Gandaki Valley, Annapurna, central Nepal.
 (Photo copyright © by Kaj Halberg)